yguitton/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >    > > 4.
 There are 17 columns in this file.
 There are multiple ways to find this answer:
 >    > >    - Count the columns manually (only doable for small files)
 >    > >    - In the expanded view, scroll sideways on the dataset preview, at the top the columns are numbered
->    > >    - Click on the {% icon galaxy-info %} i icon on the dataset, here you will find more detailed information about the file and the job that created it.
+>    > >    - Click on the {% icon galaxy-info %} i icon on the dataset; here you will find more detailed information about the file and the job that created it.
->    > >      At the bottom is also a preview (peek) of the dataset, and numbered columns
+>    > >      At the bottom is also a preview (peek) of the dataset and numbered columns
 >    > >
 >    > > ![a screenshot of the expanded view of the dataset in the history, it shows the datatype, number of lines in the file, and a preview
 >    > > of the dataset with numbered columns](./images/columns-number.png)